tomer8007/kik-bot-api-unofficial/README.md

 pip3 install ./kik-bot-unofficial-api
 ```
 ## Usage ##
-An example is worth a thousand words.
+Examples are a great way to understand things.
 A good place to start is the `examples/` directory.

 It is as simple as:
 ```python